PJPage/Vim/README.md

 # Vim

 This is my vim configuration file.

-In order to use the plugins, you must install Vundle and run :PluginInstall when you start vim.
+## Usage

+To use this configuration, copy the .vimrc file into your home folder.

+## Installing Plugins

+Plugins are managed using [Vundle.vim](https://github.com/VundleVim/Vundle.vim).
+To use it, create a .vim/bundle directory in your home folder and clone the Vundle.vim github repository inside of that directory. then run `:PluginInstall` inside vim to automatically install all plugins.